lolvOid/svgfusion/docs/docs/cli-usage.md

 3. **Optimization**: SVG optimization is enabled by default for smaller bundle sizes
 4. **TypeScript**: Always use `-t` flag for TypeScript projects for better type safety
 5. **Split Colors**: Use `--split-colors` for maximum flexibility with design systems and Tailwind CSS
+6. **Split Stroke Widths**: Use `--split-stroke-widths` for responsive icon scaling where stroke width can be controlled as props
-6. **Duplicate Detection**: SVGFusion automatically prevents naming conflicts - use different prefixes/suffixes to resolve conflicts
+7. **Duplicate Detection**: SVGFusion automatically prevents naming conflicts - use different prefixes/suffixes to resolve conflicts
-7. **Index Files**: Use `--index` for better tree-shaking in bundlers
+8. **Index Files**: Use `--index` for better tree-shaking in bundlers
-8. **Fixed Stroke Width**: Use `--fixed-stroke-width` for icons that need consistent stroke width at any scale
+9. **Fixed Stroke Width**: Use `--fixed-stroke-width` for icons that need consistent stroke width at any scale
+10. **Combining Features**: You can combine `--split-colors`, `--split-stroke-widths`, and `--fixed-stroke-width` for maximum customization flexibility

 ## Troubleshooting